Print

 Instructions

-4. Take the dough out of the refrigerator and let it stand at room temperature for 5-10 minutes.
+1. Take out the refrigerated pie crust and let it come to room temperature for 5-10 minutes.

-5. On a floured surface, roll the pie crust out into a 12-14 inch circle if you’re using a deep dish pie pan and 10-12 inch circle.
-Ease it gently into a deep dish pie plate.
+2. Roll out the refrigerated pie dough on a floured surface into a 12-14 inch circle if you’re using a deep dish pie pan and 10-12 inch circle for a regular pie plate.
+Ease it gently into the pie plate.

-7. Meanwhile, preheat the oven to 375 degrees Fahrenheit.
-Cover the entire pie with parchment paper or aluminum foil and distribute pie weights or dry beans into the center of the pie.
+4. Meanwhile, preheat the oven to 375 degrees Fahrenheit.
+Then, cover the entire pie with parchment paper and distribute pie weights or dry beans into the center of the pie.

-8. Bake in the preheated oven for about 15 minutes.
-Remove the parchment paper with the weights and continue baking the pie shell for another 10-15 minutes.
+5. Bake in the preheated oven for about 15 minutes.
+Take the pie from the oven and remove the parchment paper with the weights.